Fufu – A Staple of African Cuisine & Its Cultural Importance!

 Fufu’s roots trace back to pre-colonial West Africa, with historical records indicating its presence in regions now known as Ghana, Nigeria, and Ivory Coast.
 Originally, the dish was made from yams, which were pounded into a smooth, elastic dough.

 Over time, the introduction of cassava by Portuguese traders during the 16th century influenced its preparation, adding diversity to its ingredients and methods.
-This historical journey highlights fufu’s adaptability and enduring importance in African cuisine.
+This historical journey highlights Fufu’s adaptability and enduring importance in African cuisine.

 Ingredients & Preparation